pichchanthorn/oracle-project-frontend/README.md

-# Frontend
+A browser app can't talk to Oracle directly, so this frontend calls the backend API, which handles the database connection.

+## Tech stack

+- Angular 21
+- TypeScript

+## Development server

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 21.2.19.

-## Development server

 To start a local development server, run: